Last Updated on

 Keep the quality of your ingredients and the process of making your products consistent.
 People buy quality so only give them quality all the time.

-Step 10: Price your products strategically.
+10. Price your products strategically.

 Whether your bakery business targets low-income earners or the high-end market, the price of your products should give you a good profit margin.
-After all, you won’t call it a business if you price them too low that you no longer able to profit from it.
+After all, you won’t call it a business if you price them too low that you are no longer able to profit from it.

 As mentioned previously, the ingredients and the formulation you use have significant influence over how much your baked products will cost.